opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 Defining Particle Images
 ------------------------
-Any column content can be used as a particle: its animated content and its animation will be reflected by the particle animation, using the transformations and the drawings exposed in the column cells at the related frame in each point of the particle life.
+Any column/layer content can be used as a particle: its animated content and its animation will be reflected by the particle animation, using the transformations and the drawings exposed in the column/layer cells at the related frame in each point of the particle life.

-For example if a level is exposed in the column at step two, the particle Texture will be animated at step two as well; or if you have a drawing that's spinning because the column is animated, the particle will be spinning as well.
+For example if a level is exposed in the column/layer at step two, the particle Texture will be animated at step two as well; or if you have a drawing that's spinning because the column/layer is animated, the particle will be spinning as well.

-To use a column content as a particle, the column node has to be linked to the **Texture** port of the particles effect node.
-As soon as a column is linked to the texture input port, a new texture port is available: in this way it is possible to use the content of several columns as particles.
+To use a column/layer content as a particle, the column/layer node has to be linked to the **Texture** port of the particles effect node.
+As soon as a column/layer is linked to the texture input port, a new texture port is available: in this way it is possible to use the content of several columns/layers as particles.

 .. note:: Image formats containing DPI information are loaded using that image DPI; in this case the particles level will be camera resolution independent.